thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/user-guide/mqtt-client-type.md

 * TOC
 {:toc}

-In the implementation of ThingsBoard MQTT Broker, two distinct types of clients are supported: **DEVICE** and **APPLICATION**.
+In the implementation of TBMQ, two distinct types of clients are supported: **DEVICE** and **APPLICATION**.
 This categorization is based on our extensive experience in the IoT ecosystem, where we have observed that the majority of clients can be classified into one of these two predominant use cases.

 * The DEVICE clients primarily engaged in publishing a significant volume of messages while subscribing to a limited number of topics with relatively low message rates.
-These clients are typically associated with IoT devices or sensors that frequently transmit data to the MQTT Broker.
+These clients are typically associated with IoT devices or sensors that frequently transmit data to TBMQ.

 * APPLICATION clients specialize in subscribing to topics with high message rates.
 They often require messages to be persisted when the client is offline with later delivery, ensuring the availability of crucial data.
 APPLICATION clients are commonly utilized for real-time analytics, data processing, or other application-level functionalities.

-By categorizing clients into these distinct types, we can better tailor the MQTT Broker to accommodate the specific requirements and performance expectations of each use case.
+By categorizing clients into these distinct types, we can better tailor TBMQ to accommodate the specific requirements and performance expectations of each use case.
 This segregation of clients simplifies the implementation of different IoT scenarios, thereby optimizing overall system performance.